Shubham-Choudhury/COPC206-Computer-Networks/lab/EXPERIMENT-06.md

 #### Repeater

 A repeater is a basic networking device that receives weak or degraded signals, regenerates them, and retransmits them to extend the distance of a network.
 It operates at the Physical Layer (Layer 1) of the OSI model and does not analyze or filter data—it simply boosts the signal strength.
-Repeaters are commonly used in both wired and wireless networks, such as Wi-Fi range extenders, to improve coverage in large
+Repeaters are commonly used in both wired and wireless networks, such as Wi-Fi range extenders, to improve coverage in large areas.

 <p align="center">
   <img src="images/6.1-1.jpg">